hdviegas/laravel-mongo/README.md

 As you can see in the example above, the abstract `Model` class overrides the `__get()` magic method, allowing you to access the object's field values like they are regular public properties.
 #### Instance methods
 ##### delete
 The `delete()` method allows you to delete the object from the MongoDB database.
-When successfully called, the `_id` field along with the automatic timestamp-fields (if used) will be unset.
+When successfully called, the `_id` field along with the automatic timestamp fields (if used) will be unset.
 All other properties will still be available on the object, and they will also be prepared as "updates" in case you want to save the object again afterwards.

 ```php
 $masterYoda = new Jedi('Yoda');